Tool: Hold The Line

 I learned about holding the line in wildland firefighting – much like the anchor and flank idea.
 It’s even more fundamental than that concept though – because you aren’t flanking anything.
 In wildland fire, one of the key strategies is to build fireline.
 You remove fuel to keep the fire from spreading by building fireline.
 Holding the line might be about keeping fire away from the line where you can.
 It may involve aerial reinforcement in the form of retardant or water drops.
 It can be about “picking up” spot fire on the unburned or “green” side of the line – to keep fire from spreading further.
 Lookouts help you know where the risk is, and where to take action.
 Lookouts help you know what it’s time to cut and run, too – for your own survival.

 “Holding the line” is also a military term.
-It’s a law enforcement term.
+It’s a law enforcement term (plus, check out the blog post Holding the Line: Law & Order).
 It’s even a term that could be applied to a kids’ game – Red Rover.
 That whole game is about holding the line.

 In any situation, you may not have good options to move forward, or even to move from your position.
 You may however be able to hold the line.

 It’s more than just fundamental.
 In the midst of chaos, disruption, the unexpected – holding the line may be about survival.
 It may be about physical survival, or mental or emotional survival.
 It’s saying, “Hey, here’s what I can do right now.
 I can hold the line right here.
 So that’s what I’m doing.”

 You may hold the line for perhaps a few long moments in a crisis – like a tornado.